castorini/rank_llm/docs/experiments-rankvicuna-rerank.md

 # RankLLM: RankVicuna Re-rank Collections

-This guide provides instructions to reproduce the RankVicuana Re-rank model described in the following paper.
+This guide provides instructions to reproduce the RankVicuna Re-rank model described in the following paper.

 Note, we recommend using >24GB RAM for top-20 ranking, and >30GB RAM for top-100 ranking experiments.
 Additionally, we recommend using A100 with high-RAM option when working on Colab.
-The expected runtime for the experiments is around 3-4 mins for top-20 ranking, and 30-45 mins for top-100 ranking.
+The expected runtime for the experiments is around 4 mins for top-20 dl19, 3 mins for top-20 dl20, 45 mins for top-100 dl19, and 30 mins for top-100 dl20.

-> Authors and Paper
+> Ronak Pradeep, Sahel Sharifymoghaddam, and Jimmy Lin.
+[RankVicuna: Zero-Shot Listwise Document Reranking with Open-Source Large Language Models.](https://arxiv.org/abs/2309.15088) *arXiv:2309.15088.*

 ## dl19/dl20 Dataset Ranking